NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/eRSA Emu Cluster in the Cloud - user guide--DOCID96.md

 There are some differences between a cluster in the cloud and an HPC cluster, such as Tizard, which has more processors and memory on each node, and a faster communication network between the nodes.
 Some types of computation that run on HPC clusters are suitable for running in the cloud, and the cluster-in-the-cloud approach should work well for those.

+* Run compute jobs in the same way as for eRSA HPC clusters (e.g Tizard)
 * Any eRSA user can use Emu, you don't need to have a cloud resource allocation
 * If your research group has a cloud allocation, you can use it on Emu, so it's like having a private sub-cluster
-* Run compute jobs in the same way as for eRSA HPC clusters (e.g Tizard)
-* There is no wall-time restriction on Emu (usually limited to 100 hours with Tizard)
+* There is no wall-time restriction on Emu if you use a cloud allocation (usually limited to 100 hours)

 However, some types of applications are not well-suited to the cloud and would run better on HPC cluster.
 Examples of such applications include: